 Spohr said he couldn’t give any information about why the co-pilot had stopped and then restarted his training.

-If it was for medical reasons, he said, then that information would have been private before the crash, but it will be part of information gathered during the investigation.
+If it was for medical reasons, he said, then that information would have been private before the crash, he said, but it will be part of information gathered during the investigation.

-Most of Lubitz’s training took place at the Lufthansa flight training center in Germany.
+Most of Lubitz’s training took place at the Lufthansa flight training center in Bremen.

 He also trained in the United States, spending six months at facility in Arizona as part of a required program to get his license, a Lufthansa spokesperson said.